rekmus/silgy/README.md

 ### DOMAINONLY
 Always redirect to APP_DOMAIN.

+### BLACKLISTAUTOUPDATE
+Automatically add malicious IPs to file defined in *blockedIPList*.

 ## API Reference
 I am trying to document everything here, however the first three macros (REQ, OUT and QS) is enough to write simple web application in silgy.